Not a single cloud could be seen as we left Stockade Lake Campground.

 3. Incredible Scenic Drives

-The driving, oh the driving.
-It is an utmost pleasure to take a ride anywhere in or around the park.
-Three of the four roads that make up the 70-mile Peter Norbeck Scenic Byway voted as one of the 10 Most Outstanding Byways in America, lies within its borders.
+Ah, the driving!
+Taking a ride in or around the park is an absolute delight.
+Within its borders, you’ll find three of the four roads that make up the 70-mile Peter Norbeck Scenic Byway, voted one of America’s 10 Most Outstanding Byways.

 4. To Hike Up to the Highest Point East of the Rocky Mountains